huubhermsen/Frontend-Boilerplate/README.md

 grunt
 ```

 Grunt will create new `test` and `build` folders where it stores the test (uncompressed) and production files.
-Open a browser and navigate to [0.0.0.0:9000](http://0.0.0.0:9000) and check out the website that being live rendered from the test folder.
+Open a browser and navigate to [0.0.0.0:9000](http://0.0.0.0:9000) and check out the website that's being live rendered from the test folder.

 > If your project is under version control, it is wise to add atleast the `test` folder to your ignore list.